 Specify support for at least single-hop UL and DL relaying using the Uu interface [NB-IoT][LTE-MTC] [RAN1, RAN2, RAN3].
 The solution:

-Shall introduce support for [Layer XXXX] relaying – see below table.
+Shall introduce support for Layer 2 or Layer 3 relaying

+RAN1 and RAN2 to report to RAN#88 with their recommendation on which one, or both, should be specified.

 Shall support legacy UEs connecting via a relay node